ANSCoder/Flickr-Search/README.md

 - Clone the repo and run Flickr-Search.xcodeproj
 - No pod install or carthage update needed directly use this projects
-- Create a Flickr API key and replace placeholder with key in Router.swift
+- Create a Flickr API key and replace in line number 15 **flickrKey** with your own key in Router.swift

 ## 🤔 Requirements